Dubanevychi: History

 The date of establishment the village is considered 1430.

 But the first mention of the village in a document dating from 1266 - 1301 years.

 In 1870 Mary Fredro has allocated wood and hired of masters to build the church, which was consecrated in 1880 (1892) year.

 Until 18 July 2020, Dubanevychi belonged to Horodok Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Horodok Raion was merged into Lviv Raion.

 Cult constructions and religion

-In the village has a wooden church of St. Nicholas (1870-1892), wooden belfry (1845?) and sculptures of St. John and the Mother of God.
+In the village there is a wooden church of St. Nicholas (1870-1892), wooden belfry (1845?) and sculptures of St. John and the Mother of God.